 Once you’ve done everything you can to make sure Google Analytics is correctly identifying where your traffic is coming from, you can rest assured that the numbers reported in your other traffic channels are more accurate.

 When you’re being held accountable for the results of your marketing campaigns, correct attribution is the only way to measure ROI accurately.

 An added benefit of cleaning up direct traffic is that you can place more trust in what you learn from the sessions that truly originate from direct sources.
 As I mentioned before, undiluted direct traffic data can tell you a lot about your most loyal customers, their browsing habits, and their purchase patterns.

 From an SEO perspective, the better you understand who’s visiting your site and why, the easier it is to target keywords to those user groups and create SEO content that will attract look-alike customers.

 There’s undeniable value in being able to trust your website analytics.
 Understanding nuances in the data that most marketers overlook will give you a competitive advantage in the long run.

-At Victorious, we work with our customers to craft custom campaigns from our SEO services to help them fulfill their unique business goals.
+At our SEO agency, we work with our customers to craft custom campaigns from our SEO services to help them fulfill their unique business goals.
 As part of an ongoing partnership, we continually monitor traffic analytics for their sites.
 That way, we can spot anomalies that might indicate technical oversights which could impact their online visibility.